 \section{Summary}

-In many-body systems, local order parameters can commonly be employed to characterize quantum phases.
+In many-body systems, local order parameters are commonly employed to characterize quantum phases.
 The topological order of the system, which is resilient to local disruption, is an exception.
-It is known that the non-linearly perturbed Kitaev toric code undergoes a quantum phase transition (QPT) from the topological phase to a paramagnetic one by tuning the nonlinear perturbation parameter is tuned beyond a critical value.
-The best feature of this model is that the ground state can be found exactly and also exhibits topological order which is robust against local perturbation.
-There is a constant effort to detect QPT occurring at zero temperature by investigating the evolved state via sudden quench in distinct phases across the quantum critical point -- the phenomena is known as the dynamical quantum phase transition.
+It is known that the nonlinearly perturbed Kitaev toric code undergoes a quantum phase transition from the topological phase to a paramagnetic one as the nonlinear perturbation parameter is tuned beyond a critical value.
+The best feature of this model is that the ground state can be found analytically and it also exhibits topological order which is robust against local perturbation.
+On the other hand, there is a constant effort to detect the QPT occurring at zero temperature by investigating the evolved state via sudden quench in distinct phases across the quantum critical point -- the phenomena is known as the dynamical quantum phase transition.

-In summary, we studied the quench dynamics of the non-linearly perturbed Kitaev toric code and searched for the signatures of topological quantum phase transitions in the dynamics which we refer to as topological dynamical quantum phase transition (TDQPT).
-We choose the initial state for different values of perturbation from both sides of the quantum critical point and quench the system with the original Kitaev code.
-In addition to the conventional markers of a quantum critical point in the dynamical state, such as the Loschmidt echo and the rate function, we used various entanglement quantifiers, namely time-averaged genuine multipartite entanglement quantified via generalized geometric measure, and block entanglement to detect the TDQPT.
-We found that under closed unitary dynamics, all the identifiers can distinguish between the instances in which the initial state is in the topological phase or in the paramagnetic phase, thereby signalling the topological QPT via dynamics.
+In this context, we studied the quench dynamics of the nonlinearly perturbed Kitaev toric code and searched for the signatures of topological quantum phase transitions in the dynamics which we refer to as the topological dynamical quantum phase transition.
+We choose the initial state for different values of the perturbation from both sides of the quantum critical point and quenched the system with the original Kitaev code.
+In addition to the conventional markers of a quantum critical point in the dynamical state, such as the Loschmidt echo and the rate function, we used various entanglement quantifiers, namely time-averaged genuine multipartite entanglement quantified via the generalized geometric measure, and block entanglement to detect the TDQPT.
+We found that under closed unitary dynamics, all the identifiers can distinguish whether the initial state is in the topological phase or the paramagnetic phase, thereby signaling the topological QPT via dynamics.
 Further, we observed that if both the initial and final states belong to the topologically ordered phase, the average multipartite entanglement generated is comparatively higher than in the scenario in which they are chosen from different phases.
-Moreover, we reported that the block entanglement in the dynamical state can still identify the topological critical point when all individual qubits of the model are in contact with a thermal bath.
-The results demonstrate that the topological quantum phase transition is prominent enough to be revealed in dynamics with or without a noisy environment.
+Moreover, we reported that the block entanglement in the dynamical state can still identify the topological critical point when all individual qubits of the model interact with a thermal bath repeatedly.
+The results demonstrate that the topological quantum phase transition is prominent enough to be revealed in the dynamics with or without a noisy environment.